- Who We Are

 Know your benefits

-Open enrollment period is Sept.
-1 - Oct.15
+Open enrollment period to change plans is Sept.
+1–Oct.
+15; changes take effect on Nov.
+1

-The UFT Welfare Fund provides dental benefits through three types of programs: the Scheduled Benefit Plan, which provides services through our panel or a dentist of your choice; Dentcare, a no-cost dental HMO; and the Florida Dental Discount Plan for year-round Florida residents.
+The UFT Welfare Fund provides dental benefits through two programs: the Scheduled Benefit Plan, which provides services through the Welfare Fund panel of dentists or a dentist of your choice; and Dentcare, a no-cost dental HMO.

-The plan that you are automatically enrolled in as a new UFT member is the Scheduled Benefit Plan.
-If you select one of the UFT’s panel dentists (called SIDS), many of the routine procedures such as cleanings are free.
+The plan you are automatically placed in upon enrollment in the UFT Welfare Fund (effective your first day of work) is the Scheduled Benefit Plan.
+If you select one of the UFT’s panel dentists (called SIDS), many routine procedures such as cleanings are free.
+Cleaning for adults is covered every three months.
+Exams are covered every six months with a $15 co-payment.
 Panel dentists may charge a co-pay of $150 for certain high-cost procedures, such as root canals, crowns and dentures, and $200 for orthodontic appliances.

-Enrollment in Dentcare allows you to avoid all out-of-pocket dental expenses.
-Just as with a health care HMO, you select a primary dentist from Dentcare’s list of more than 350 providers in the tri-state area.
+Enrollment in Dentcare allows you to avoid all out-of-pocket dental expenses for covered services.
+Just as with a health care HMO, you select a primary dentist from Dentcare’s list of more than 2,000 providers in the tri-state area.
 That dentist will perform all necessary work or will refer you to a Dentcare specialist if deemed necessary.
-There are no co-pays, no claims to file, and no danger of hidden costs for covered services.
+There are no copays, no claims to file and no danger of hidden costs for covered services.
+There are also no additional fees for porcelain crowns or composite fillings.

 A few factors for you to consider: If you have a dental emergency while traveling, Dentcare will only reimburse you up to $50 for pain relief.
-You have to return home for any dental work.
+You have to return home to continue any dental work.
 If you have young children, be aware that Dentcare does not offer pediatric dentists.